pry/pry-stack_explorer/README.md

 License
 -------
-Released under the [MIT License](https://github.com/pry/pry-stack_explorer/blob/master/LICENSE) by John Mair (banisterfiend) and contributors
+Released under the [MIT License](https://github.com/pry/pry-stack_explorer/blob/master/LICENSE) by John Mair (banisterfiend), Jonathan Allard (joallard), and contributors

 Contributions to this gem are released under the same license.